How to store a Wedding Cake

 How to Store Buttercream Sponge Cakes

 Our Sponge Cakes are made with buttercream, which if stored in a cold place will go be hard – hard buttercream and a cold cake results in a dry cake.
 It’s always best to keep buttercream sponge cakes in a nice cosy spot but not in direct sunlight if you are eating them within a few days of receiving them.
 And if you are saving the cakes for a few days before a special occasion, it’s best for them to be kept in the original packaging until shortly before the cake needs to be presented.
+It's important to remember this if you have a buttercream wedding cake for your big day.

 How to keep a cut Wedding Cake Fresh